Defense firm L3Harris to buy Aerojet for $4.7 bln with eye on missile demand

-Dec 18 (Reuters) - U.S. defense contractor L3Harris Technologies Inc LHX.N said on Sunday it would buy Aerojet Rocketdyne Holdings Inc AJRD.N in a $4.7 billion all-cash transaction, as it looks to tap into rising demand for missiles amid the Ukraine conflict.
+Dec 19 (Reuters) - U.S. defense contractor L3Harris Technologies Inc LHX.N said on Sunday it would buy Aerojet Rocketdyne Holdings Inc AJRD.N for $4.7 billion in cash as it looks to tap into rising demand for missiles amid the Ukraine conflict.

-Reuetrs had first reported on Saturday that L3Harris was nearing the deal to acquire U.S. rocket maker Aerojet.
+Reuters first reported on Saturday that L3Harris was nearing the deal to acquire Aerojet.

 The United States has assisted Ukraine with billions of dollars in military aid, including missiles and air defense systems, driving up demand for missiles as allies also seek to boost their defenses.